 It seems that the scammers and spammers rarely take a break from their Facebook activities, and right now they seem to be working overtime.

-Every now and then a slightly new variation of the old “Facebook Privacy” scam pops up, prompting millions of Facebook users to fall for the scam and share it with their friends.
+Every now and then a slightly new variation of the old “Facebook Privacy” hoax pops up, prompting millions of Facebook users to fall for the hoax and share it with their friends.

-The latest incarnation of this hoax reads something like this:
+The latest incarnation of this hoax is actually a re-tread of an old one that makes the rounds several times a year.
+It reads something like this:

 “As of September 29th at 7:29am Eastern Standard Time, I do not give Facebook or any entities associated with Facebook permission to use my pictures, information, or posts, both past and future.
 By this statement, I give notice to Facebook it is strictly forbidden to disclose, copy, distribute, or take any other action against me based on this profile and/or its contents.
 The content of this profile is private and confidential information.
 The violation of privacy can be punished by law (UCC 1-308- 1 1 308-103 and the Rome Statute).
 NOTE: Facebook is now a public entity.
 All members must post a note like this.
 If you prefer, you can copy and paste this version.
 If you do not publish a statement at least once it will be tactically allowing the use of your photos, as well as the information contained in the profile status updates.“